-Aparna works with across public and private sections at the intersection of diversity, equity, inclusion (DEI), and program strategy, evaluation and organizational design.
-She been a presenter on the intersection of diversity, equity, inclusion (DEI) with program design and evaluation at The American Evaluation Association, SOCAP, as well a number of Greater Seattle Area organizations, including Equal Pay Today, Equal Rights Advocates, Ladies Get Paid, WASBA, Legal Fund of Washington, Seattle University and more.
+Aparna works across public and private sectors at the intersection of diversity, equity, inclusion (DEI), and program strategy, evaluation and organizational design.
+She's been a presenter on these themes at The American Evaluation Association, SOCAP, as well a number of Greater Seattle Area organizations, including Equal Pay Today, Equal Rights Advocates, Ladies Get Paid, WASBA, Legal Fund of Washington, Seattle University and more.
+In January 2019, Aparna launched Future for Us, a platform to advance women of color at work.

 Aparna believes that diversity breeds innovation.
 For more than a decade her work has been focused on program strategy and evaluation across K-14, workforce development and impact investing.
 Her K-14 work has spanned lecturing at The University of British Columbia, research fellowships to India and Lima, developing a STEM and college access program at Neighborhood House (Seattle) and as well as building technology products for a Chicago-based education technology company.
 Since 2019, she has led projects in the workforce development space in India and the US since 2013 when she co-founded Project Feast in Seattle, placing immigrant and refugee women on a path to employment.
 In 2015, she launched a pan-India blended learning platform via Teach for India.
 During 2018, she developed Panorama Global’s Future of Work initiative, focused on supporting businesses adopt worker-centric policies.

 Aparna serves as an advisor to a number of startups, faculty at the Washington State Bar Association, and is a regular contributor to publications focused on diversity and inclusion in workforce development.
-In January 2019, she launched Future for Us, a platform to advance women of color at work.
 Having lived and worked in six countries, Aparna brings a diversity lens to all her work.